ericmariot/insurance-policies/README.md

 This is a REST API for managing insurance policies.

-You can check a live demonstration at [insurance-policies](https://insurance-policies.fly.dev/policies/) that was deployed with [fly.io](https://fly.io/)
+You can check a live demonstration at [insurance-policies](https://insurance-policies.fly.dev/policies/) that was deployed using [fly.io](https://fly.io/)

+And the API documentation at [this endpoint](https://insurance-policies.fly.dev/swagger/)

 ---